lsaravia/meweasmo/README.md

 [![DOI](https://zenodo.org/badge/130283899.svg)](https://zenodo.org/badge/latestdoi/130283899)

-This package simulates the assembly of ecological networks as food-web from a regional web.
+This package simulates the assembly of ecological networks from a regional metaweb.
 It uses a generalized Lotka-Volterra stochastic model.
+Species can migrate from the meta-web and establish the ecological interactions specified in the metaweb.

 License: MIT